microsoft/ark/README.md

 ## Citations

-If you use this project in your research, please cite our NSDI'23 paper:
+If you use this project in your research, please cite our [NSDI'23 paper]:

 ```bibtex
 @inproceedings{HwangPSQCX23,